p4lang/p4c/backends/ebpf/psa/README.md

 While performing the packet replication, the eBPF program does a lookup to the outer map based on the clone session/multicast group identifier and, then, does another lookup to the inner map to find all members.

+**XDP-based design**

+The NU path is implemented by calling `bpf_redirect_map()` after the ingress processing is completed.
+The NM and CI2E paths are not possible in the XDP layer.
+Packets marked to be cloned are sent up to the TC hook with additional metadata (e.g., parsed headers) and they are cloned by the eBPF program attached to the TC Ingress by using `bpf_clone_redirect()`.
+The clone sessions and multicast groups are implemented exactly like for the TC-based design.

 ### CE2E (Clone Egress to Egress)

+**TC-based design**

 CE2E refers to process of copying a packet that was handled by the Egress pipeline and resubmitting the cloned packet to the Egress Parser.

 CE2E is implemented by invoking `bpf_clone_redirect()` helper in the Egress path.
 Output ports are determined based on the `clone_session_id` and lookup to "clone_session" BPF map, which is shared among TC ingress and egress (eBPF subsystem allows for map sharing between programs).

+**XDP-based design**

+CE2E is not supported by the XDP-based design.

 ### Sending packet to CPU